-Start in the proper position.
+- Start in the proper position.

-Look at your path.
+- Look at your path.

-Use mirrors on both sides.
+- Use the mirrors on both sides.

-Back slowly.
+- Back slowly.

-Back and turn toward the driver's side whenever possible.
+- Back and turn toward the driver's side whenever possible.

-Use a helper whenever possible.
+- Use a helper whenever possible.

-These rules are discussed in turn below.
+These rules are discussed as follows.

 Start in the Proper Position.
 Put the vehicle in the best position to allow you to back safely.
 This position will depend on the type of backing to be done.